 Along with the Category Winners, IPA also revealed the recipients of the 1st, 2nd, and 3rd prize in each of the competition’s sub-categories, and Honorable Mentions from across both professional and amateur entries.

-And we are honored that our main photographer's Vadims' (known as PHOTOPORTRAYAL) work has been awarded a Winning Placement in the 2020 edition of the International Photography Awards.
-A set of his art pieces that we submitted for the contest this year received the 1st prize in Fine Art, Still Life sub-category and we are absolutely proud of Vadims.
+And I am honoured that my work was awarded a Winning Placement in the 2020 edition of the International Photography Awards.
+A set of my art pieces that we submitted for the contest this year received the 1st prize in Fine Art, Still Life sub-category and I am absolutely proud to be part of this all.

 These artworks are now posted on the IPA website winners page and will be published in the IPA Annual Book of Photography and we cannot wait to hold and see the book once it's published and available for sale.